Brenda Boozer: Biography

 Born in Atlanta, Georgia, Boozer participated in beauty pageants in her youth and was crowned Miss Tallahassee in 1967.
 She received her bachelor's degree from Florida State University and completed graduate studies in vocal performance at the Juilliard School.
 At Juilliard she notably performed the role of Venus in a production of Jean-Philippe Rameau's rarely performed Dardanus with tenor John Aler in the title role in 1975.
 She also studied dance with Martha Graham and acting with Herbert Berghof in New York City.
 In 1976 she was a finalist in the Metropolitan Opera National Auditions.
 She attended the Music Academy of the West in 1976 and 1977.

 Boozer made her professional opera debut in 1974 at the Santa Fe Opera as Winter in Francesco Cavalli's Egisto with George Shirley in the title role.
 In 1977 she made her debut at the San Francisco Opera as Sextus in Mozart's La Clemenza di Tito with Sandor Salgo conducting and her debut with Michigan Opera Theatre in the title role of Bizet's Carmen.
-In 1978 she made her debut at the Lyric Opera of Chicago as Lola in Pietro Mascagni's Cavalleria rusticana under the baton of Riccardo Chailly.
-In 1979 she made her debut at the Houston Grand Opera singing the title role in Rossini's La Cenerentola with conductor Raymond Leppard.
+In 1978, she made her debut at the Lyric Opera of Chicago as Lola in Pietro Mascagni's Cavalleria rusticana under the baton of Riccardo Chailly.
+She made her debut with the Houston Grand Opera in 1979, singing the title role in Rossini's La Cenerentola with conductor Raymond Leppard.

-Boozer made her debut at the Metropolitan Opera on Christmas Day in 1979 as Hansel to Gail Robinson's Gretel in Engelbert Humperdinck's Hansel and Gretel.
-She continued to perform at the Met for the next 11 years, portraying such roles as the Composer in Strauss' Ariadne auf Naxos, Cornelia in Handel's Giulio Cesare, both the Muse and Nicklausse in Offenbach's The Tales of Hoffmann, Meg Page in Verdi's Falstaff, Octavian in Der Rosenkavalier, Olga in Tchaikovsky's Eugene Onegin, the Page in Salome, Suzuki in Puccini's Madama Butterfly, and Wellgunde in Wagner's Das Rheingold.
+Boozer made her Metropolitan Opera debut on Christmas Day 1979, as Hansel to Gail Robinson's Gretel in Engelbert Humperdinck's Hansel and Gretel.
+She continued to perform at the Metropolitan for the next 11 years, portraying such roles as the Composer in Strauss' Ariadne auf Naxos, Cornelia in Handel's Giulio Cesare, both the Muse and Nicklausse in Offenbach's The Tales of Hoffmann, Meg Page in Verdi's Falstaff, Octavian in Der Rosenkavalier, Olga in Tchaikovsky's Eugene Onegin, the Page in Salome, Suzuki in Puccini's Madama Butterfly, and Wellgunde in Wagner's Das Rheingold.
 Her last performance at the Met was as Prince Orlofsky in Die Fledermaus on January 13, 1990.